Frequently Asked Questions

 How can I visit campus?

-Go to the Visit Campus page to register for a campus tour, make an appointment with an admissions counselor and view the campus online.
-You will have the opportunity to sit in on a class or go on a tour led by one of our friendly student ambassadors.
-If you are unable to attend these events, private visits may be arranged by contacting our office at firstname.lastname@example.org or at 213.736.1074.
+Go to the visit campus page to register for a campus tour or to make an appointment with an admissions counselor.
+You will have the opportunity to sign-up for a class visit or take a campus tour led by one of our student ambassadors.
+If you are unable to attend any of the scheduled events, private visits may be arranged by contacting our office at email@example.com or at 213.736.1074.

 How can I apply?

 We strongly encourage applicants to use the LSAC electronic application.
-In addition to the application itself, we require the following: 1) $65 non-refundable application fee or approved fee waiver; 2) CAS report (includes LSAT score and may include letters of recommendation); 3) Letters of Recommendation (one letter is required, up to three are accepted); 4) Personal Statement; 5) Resume (strongly encouraged).
-(Evaluations are accepted but are not required and they will not fulfill the letter of recommendation requirement.)
+In addition to the application itself, we require the following: 1) $65 non-refundable application fee or approved fee waiver; 2) CAS report (includes LSAT score and may include letters of recommendation); 3) Letters of Recommendation (one letter is required, up to two are accepted); 4) Personal Statement; 5) Resume (strongly encouraged).

 What is the application deadline?

-The priority application deadline for the Day Division is February 15, 2013.
-The priority application deadline for the Evening Division is April 16, 2013.
-The June LSAT will be accepted for the Evening Program.
+The priority application deadline for the Day Division is February 3, 2014.
+The priority application deadline for the Evening Division is April 15, 2014.

 What are your LSAT and GPA ranges?